Wiwun/DevActivity/README.md

 ![DevActivity-Screenshot](doc/images/Screenshot.jpg)

-#Algorythm implementation :
+#Algorithm implementation:

 To solve the problem DevActivtiy use a 3 phase process:

-1. Remove the duplicate in the arraylist
+1. Remove the duplicate in the integer list
    * See class DemoAlgoService.java
-   * Use Jdk HashSet data structure that dont allow duplicate.
+   * Use Jdk HashSet data structure that don't allow duplicate.
    * Big O calculation : HashSet is documented as a O(1) for adding operation, so the duplication removal have a maximum cost of O(N).

 2. Sorth the array.
   * By default it use jdk Collections.sort() to sorth the array.
 See (DemoAlgoService.java)
   * Big O calculation : According to the JDK 1.7 documentation, this function use MergeSort algoryth wich have a worst case of O(nlogn).
-  * It is possible however to use another sorthing implementation see HeapSortSortingAlgo.java and Application.getSorthAlgo() factory method for details.
+  * It is possible however to use another sorting implementation see HeapSortSortingAlgo.java and Application.getSorthAlgo() factory method for details.

 3. Return the N/3 th biggest number by returning the number from the end of the sorted array at index N-(N/3)-1
    * This operation is constant and should be O(1) (see DemoAlgoService.java) because it use HashSet and ArrayList to access the calculated index.
 Both Structures have a O(1) for basic add and get operations.